-From 5 September to 8 October Carla Gannis presents a reworked version of her project Wwwunderkammer: From XR to Social VR at Telematic in San Francisco.
+From 5 September to 8 October Carla Gannis presented a reworked version of her project Wwwunderkammer: From XR to Social VR at Telematic in San Francisco.
 The exhibition opened on 5 September with a reception from 3pm to 6pm PDT.

 The exhibition, presented by Telematic Media Arts, first opened at the start of the year as an XR (mixed reality) event before being closed due to COVID-19.
 During lockdown, Gannis reworked the project as a Social VR piece which can be viewed on the Telematic website, in person at the Telematic SOMA gallery space (one visitor at a time; visits must be pre-booked) or in Social VR via Mozilla Hubs.